Dionesa Tolentin

-Dionesa Tolentin (born June 25, 2000) is a Filipino professional footballer who plays as a forward for PFF Women's League club Kaya–Iloilo and the Philippines national team.
-She also represents the country at international level in futsal.
+Dionesa Tolentin (born June 25, 2000), also known as Inday, (Note: Inday is a Cebuano term meaning "young girl", often used as a term of endearment.) is a Filipino professional footballer who plays as a forward for PFF Women's League club Kaya–Iloilo and the Philippines national team.
+She also represents the country at the international level in futsal, co-captaining the team.

+Early life

+Tolentin was raised in Manukan, Zamboanga del Norte.
+She grew up in a low-income household and began playing futsal in high school without access to proper equipment, often training barefoot.
+Her regular attendance at training sessions sometimes caused conflict at home, but she continued to participate in the sport.
+A Department of Education staff member discovered Tolentin and later supported her development by providing footwear and other necessities, which allowed her to remain active in school-level futsal.
+Tolentin later moved to Metro Manila and pursued a degree in education at the Far Eastern University.

 Career

 College career

-Tolentin has played for the Lady Tamaraw Booters of the Far Eastern University (FEU), a team which also partook in the PFF Women's League.
+Tolentin played for the Lady Tamaraw Booters of the Far Eastern University (FEU), a team which also partook in the PFF Women's League.
 FEU won the 2022 PFF Women's Cup where Tolentin was named as the Most Valuable Player.
 She left FEU in December 2024, but not before helping the Tamaraws win the women's football title for UAAP Season 87.
 Overall she helped her team win three UAAP titles.
 She captained for her collegiate team.
 She also helped the team win the 2024 United Women's Invitational Football League.

 Club

 Tolentin has been part of Kaya–Iloilo as early as 2024.
 She was part of the club that took part at the 2024–25 AFC Women's Champions League.
 Tolentin helped the club win the 2025 season of the PFF Women's League.
+She added a third league title in the 2026 season.
+She also scored eight goals throughout the season, earning her the Golden Boot.